bayesianbrad/PyLFPPL/README.md

 The project requires at least Python 3.4, and has been tested mostly under Python 3.6.

+See the [pysppl walkthrough notebook](examples/pysppl_walkthrough) for an interactive experience.

 In order to compile a model from a program (either Python- or Clojure-based), import the package and use `compile_model()` or `compile_model_from_file()`, respectively.
 The returned object is an instance of the `Model`-class, containing the graphical